 Cultivation and History

-The purple flowers are painstakingly propagated and are harvested entirely by hand.
-It’s a very labour-intensive crop.
-Because the flowers only bloom in the morning.
-They have to be picked early.
-Then, the very gently separated, delicate stigmas must be left to air-dry.
+Then, we leave the very gently separated, delicate stigmas to air-dry.
 (Although some larger farms these days use modern industrial drying techniques or charcoal fire.)
 The spice has a subtle, earthy and floral flavour.
 The special, sweet, honey-like aroma is warm and uniquely zesty.

 A most noteworthy fact that’s hardly mentioned in the history of the spice is its importance in England.
 It dates back to the 1300’s.
 The delightful market town of Saffron Walden, located in north-west Essex used to be a major centre for the cultivation of “crocus sativus“.
 At that time, the spice trade was so important for the town’s economy that the flower can be seen in the centre of its coat of arms.
 You can learn much more about the town’s past in a trip to the excellent Saffron Walden Museum.